- Hits: 51138

 Edmund lived a happy childhood although he could not help but see the great contrast between the wealth of the rich and the utter destitution of the poor.
 There was plenty of food to eat in his home; he learnt many skills working on the farm, and he was able to play sports especially the game of hurling.
 The beautiful surrounding countryside afforded a wonderful environment in which to grow up.
 Margaret Rice, his mother, was ever kind and generous to the poor, and she would encourage young Edmund to invite poor boys home to play, and to learn from him something of their religion, for she instructed Edmund well.
 It has been said of Margaret Rice that she was a woman “of refined manners, of great strength of mind, and of unostentatious piety.”
 Her influence on Edmund was enormous as the unfolding story of his life will show.

-According to Blake, A Man for our Time, 2006: Edmund Rice’s youth was unexceptional for the better-off Catholics of his time.
+According to Blake (A Man for Our Time, 2006), Edmund Rice’s youth was unexceptional for the better-off Catholics of his time.
 Irish was the language of the home, with sufficient English to deal with legal and financial affairs.
 His parents were greatly respected in the community for their generosity, fair-mindedness and humanity.
 The children were fortunate in having parents whose personalities balanced so well - the father’s shrewdness, sturdy common sense and practicality complemented the mother's warmth, sensitivity and compassion.
 Like any boy growing up in the Kilkenny countryside, Edmund fished, swam and played hurling.

 Edmund's Education as a boy

-After initial basic education of literacy and numeracy from his mother from whom Rice “owed not a little of his later prominence” (ref.
+According to McLoughlin, (The Price of Freedom, 2007), after initial basic education of literacy and numeracy from his mother from whom Rice “owed not a little of his later prominence” (ref.
 O’Toole) the Rices employed itinerant schoolmasters for their children, one of whom was Patrick Grace, known as “An Bráithrín Liath”, the Grey Brother, on account of his premature greyness.
 Patrick had earned a reputation as a good school master before his entry into the Augustinan order.